wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

-# Generic Protection from Malicious Payloads
+# Protection from Multi-Attack Perpetrators

-You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of [malicious payloads](../../glossary-en.md#malicious-payload) exceeds specified threshold.
+When Wallarm is in blocking mode, it automatically blocks all requests with [malicious payloads](../../glossary-en.md#malicious-payload), letting only legitimate requests through.
+You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of malicious payloads from the same IP (often referred to as **multi-attack perpetrator**) exceeds specified threshold.

 ## Configuring